shyamnathp/Pattern_Matching/README.md

 The main problem with the above two apporaches is that as the numbers of concepts grows, they becomes terribly slow.
 In this approach, I create a dictionary based on the first letter of each concept.
 Here is the psuedo code.

     1. Create a dictionary with key as the first letter, mapping the first letter to all the ‘concepts’ that has the same first letter.
     Example:
-*concepts*: Indian, West Indian, Indonesian
+    concepts: Indian, West Indian, Indonesian
-*dictionary* = {‘i’: {‘indian’, ‘indonesian’}, ‘w’:{‘west indian’}}
+    dictionary = {‘i’: {‘indian’, ‘indonesian’}, ‘w’:{‘west indian’}}

     2. For each word in ‘input’:
         • find first letter of word
         • fetch words beginning with letter from map
         • Check if fetched words are present in the input using PatternMatching-WithStl
         •  If word is present:
                     add word to an array

     3. If array.empty()
         add “none” to array

 * [Aho Corasick Algorithm](https://github.com/cjgdev/aho_corasick.git)

     Used a git submodule.

 ## Tests